siteroller/crossbrowser.transform/README.md

         var transform = new CrossBrowser.Transform();
 3. Fix stylesheets.
-stylesheets - (element selector): Stylesheet to fix.
+stylesheets - (CSS selector): Stylesheet to fix.
 Optional, defaults to all except those with the class of 'non-crossbrowser'.

 		transform.parseStyles([stylesheets]);
         // Fixes